MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/live-multiplayer-intro.md

 -	**Peer to peer and client-server networking APIs** provide secure real-time communication leveraging modern Internet standards and actively monitored by Xbox Live.
 Standardization and integration with the Xbox Live network troubleshooting experiences allow users to quickly remediate connectivity issues.
 -	**Integrated voice and text chat solutions** that facilitate safe in-game communication leveraging the Xbox Live social graph, media services, and specialized encoding hardware on Xbox One devices.

-For an overview of some of the most common multiplayer scenarios, and which Xbox Live functionality can help implement those scenarios, see [Multiplayer Scenarios](multiplayer-scenarios.md).
+For an overview of some of the most common multiplayer scenarios, and which Xbox Live functionality can help implement those scenarios, see [Common multiplayer scenarios](concepts/live-common-multiplayer-scenarios.md).

 ## How can I implement Xbox Live Multiplayer in my game?